tomtongue/tomtongue_com/docs/building_clusters_journey/1_4-running-hadoop-cluster.md

 hdfs://ip-172-31-16-27.ec2.internal:9000  64.0 G  16 K     63.8 G    0%
 ```

-Finally, let's test if you can copy a file on HDFS on MasterNode.
+Finally, let's test if you can copy a file on HDFS.

 ```
 [root@ip-172-31-27-219 ~]# dd if=/dev/zero of=~/file01 bs=1024k count=10